markdav-is/Protomat/README.md

 # protomat
-It's like a laundromat but you go there to prototype things.
+It's like a laundromat, but you go there to prototype things.